 Swimming pools will be approved within the Homesteads only and on a Lot by Lot basis.
+Pools may only be located in areas that are not visible from off-site.
 Pool safety measures are to be taken in accordance with local governmental regulations.

 All above ground Spas should be located to minimize the visual impact of the spa structure to adjacent homes and to the street.
-Privacy screening may be required.